tyomhk2015/chustory/README_EN.md

 The following feature will be added in the near future.

-1. Rsgister all CHUNITHM characters that have stories.
+- Rsgister all CHUNITHM characters that have stories.
+(WIP)
+- Add independant comment feature for each characters.
+(Pending)
-2. Filter and sort character according to themes.
+- Filter and sort character according to themes.
+(Pending)
-3. Leverage `<datalist>` tag for searching a specific character.
+- Leverage `<datalist>` tag for searching a specific character.
+(Pending)
-4. Add a clip that is related to a character in the modal.
+- Add a clip that is related to a character in the modal.
+(Pending)
-5. Add story content in English.
+- Add story content in English.
+(Pending)
-6. Add story content in Japanese.
+- Add story content in Japanese.
+(Pending)